elumipi/BaseBuild/files/README.md

-ElumiPi OS
+ElimuPi OS
 ==========

-All raspberry pi configuration files for ElumiPi
+All raspberry pi configuration files for ElimuPi